The original low slung Bobber bikes were stock American motorcycles which the owner would lighten by removing all none

 Triumph Bobber TFC

-Each of these factory custom Bobbers are numbered and comes with improved performance, higher spec’s such as cruise control as standard and premium detailing.
+Each of the 750 factory custom Bobbers made were individually numbered and came with improved performance, higher spec’s such as cruise control as standard and premium detailing.

-The factory custom Bobber quickly sold out and is no longer available new.
-Keep a look out though for them to start appearing on the second hand market.
-A good few will have been purchased on a whim and will be sat in the shed collecting dust.
+The factory custom Bobber quickly sold out but a good few will have been purchased on a whim and will be sat in the shed collecting dust so you might be able to pick one up at a bargain price.

 Indian Scout Bobber Sixty